Amazeryogo/surf-exel/fileshare/README.md

 ONCE CONNECTED IT SENDS THE FILE.

 ## CURRENTLY UNSTABLE!
-DON"T TRY TO USE IT !
+DON'T TRY TO USE IT !

+## AND I DIDN'T FINISH IT YET , SO...